bharatts/Full-Adder-using-CMOS-technology-in-Synopsys-Clustom-Compiler/README.md

-# Implementation of XNOR Using 6 MOS Transistors and 28nm CMOS Technology
+# Implementation of Full Adder Using 28nm CMOS Technology
-XNOR gate (One Bit Equality Comparator) is designed using 28nm CMOS technology by using Synopsys Custom Compiler
+Full Adder (One Bit) is designed using 28nm CMOS technology by using Synopsys Custom Compiler

 # Table of Content
 - ABSTRACT
 - INTRODUCTION
 - TOOLS USED
-- XNOR CIRCUIT DESIGN
+- FULL ADDER USING CMOS CIRCUIT DESIGN
 - NETLIST
 - ACKNOWLEDGEMENT
 - REFERENCE